Rudy-Menjivar/passport-demo/README.md

 ## Description

 This repository includes starter code which has been reviewed to reverse engineer it.
 A tutorial has been created to explain every file and its purpose, as well as any dependency of other files.

-By the end of the tutorial, instructions have also been included for any possible additions or changes to this starter code.
+By the end of the tutorial, you'll also find instructions to add enhancements to this starter code.

 ## Content